Profit Shifting of Multinational Corporations Worldwide: Methodology for estimating profit shifting

 We argue that including a logarithmic term enables us to capture the extreme non-linearity better than the inclusion of a quadratic term, and we show this empirically in the results section.
 In order to model the extreme non-linearity, we propose to modify the equation as follows:

-where $\tau$ is the tax rate faced by the subsidiary which we proxy by ETRs.
-Likewise, three recent influential profit shifting studies all use ETRs to estimate profit shifting in one way or another \citep{clausingProfitShiftingTax2020,guvenenOffshoreProfitShifting2017, torslovMissingProfitsNations2020}.
+where $\tau$ is the tax rate faced by the subsidiary which we proxy by ETRs (and $t$ is an offset parameter, which we discuss below).
+Likewise, three recent influential profit shifting studies all use ETRs to estimate profit shifting in one way or another \citep{clausingProfitShiftingTax2020,guvenenOffshoreProfitShifting2022, torslovMissingProfitsNations2023}.
 ETRs are superior to statutory rates because they are capable of better capturing the actual tax rate faced by MNCs and are more likely to be used by MNCs for profit shifting decision-making.
-A great deal of existing literature (e.g. \citealp{dharmapalaWhatWeKnow2014}) uses statutory rates, arguing that they are determined by governments and are thus generally exogenous to firms' choices (and mostly for comparability, we present estimates using statutory rates for both data sets in Tables \ref{tab:cit_etr_us} and \ref{tab:cit_etr_oecd}, which show that these models generally perform worse than those with ETRs: they have lower R-squared in every case, although the BIC values are less conclusive in particular in the case of the US data).
+A great deal of existing literature (e.g. \citealp{dharmapalaWhatWeKnow2014}) uses statutory rates, arguing that they are determined by governments and are thus generally exogenous to firms' choices (and mostly for comparability, we present estimates using statutory rates for both data sets in Tables \ref{tab:cit_etr_us} and \ref{tab:cit_etr_oecd}, which show that these models generally perform worse than those with ETRs: for the US data, they have lower R-squared in every case and the BIC values are higher with the exception of the linear model).
 Such endogeneity might be of importance for the research question of whether MNCs shift profits to countries with low tax rates, of which there is now abundant evidence \citep{beerInternationalCorporateTax2020}.
 However, once we move on to the scale, destinations and origins of profit shifting, the informativeness about the actual rates MNCs face becomes more important.
-In particular, statutory rates are not very informative about the taxes MNCs face (e.g. what \citealp{dharmapalaWhatWeKnow2014} highlighted as some possibility of mismeasurement of actual tax rates), correlate only weakly with various measures of ETRs \citep{garcia-bernardoMultinationalCorporationsTax2021} and do not seem to sufficiently explain the location of profits (e.g. Section \ref{sec:appendix_eureqa}).
-For example, Luxembourg had a statutory rate of 29.22\% in 2016, whereas our ETR estimate for the same year is 0.9\% \ref{tab:shifted} and is in line with ETR estimates from other data sources \citep{garcia-bernardoMultinationalCorporationsEffective2020}.
+In particular, statutory rates are not very informative about the taxes MNCs face (e.g. what \citealp{dharmapalaWhatWeKnow2014} highlighted as some possibility of mismeasurement of actual tax rates), correlate only weakly with various measures of ETRs \citep{garcia-bernardoMultinationalCorporationsTax2021a} and do not seem to sufficiently explain the location of profits (e.g. Section \ref{sec:appendix_eureqa}).
+For example, Luxembourg had a statutory rate of 29.22\% in 2017, whereas our ETR estimate for the same year is 1\% (Table \ref{tab:shifted}) and is in line with ETR estimates from other data sources \citep{garcia-bernardoEffectiveTaxRates2023}.